 3 Things Studios Want in a Game Artist

 Thinking about making a career as a game artist?
-From creating immersive worlds to interesting characters, creating art for video games is a dream job for many artists.
+From creating immersive worlds to interesting characters for a game studio, this is a dream job for many young artists, especially our Game Art and Animation students.
 Hiring studios around the world that are searching for talent may be looking for a variety of things.
-Whether you’re starting out as a concept artist, or you've established yourself as a junior 3D modeler, we’re going over 5 things every studio wants to see from you.
+Whether you’re starting out drawing fan art, or you've established yourself as a junior 3D modeler, we’re going over 5 things every studio wants to see from you.

 1. Be inspired by both worlds.